 These are the near-fatal errors that can do a lot of damage to your reputation as a writer.
 And therefore your future book sales and income prospects.

-Well, they are not as serious as running over and killing three or four pedestrians, but they are mistakes that you should try hard to avoid making even once.
+They are not as serious as running over and killing three or four pedestrians.
+But they are mistakes that you should try hard to avoid making even once.

-So what mistakes have I made?
-So many, but I have restricted my embarrassment to the following ten, near-fatal and non-fatal mistake admissions.
+Too many, but I have restricted my embarrassment to the following ten, near-fatal and non-fatal admissions of guilt.

 1. My first book was brilliant!

-Self-publishing was so simple that no sooner had I got my first book of 80,000 words neatly formatted in one Word document, I thought, why not hit the publish button and become an author, like now?
+Self-publishing was so simple.
+No sooner had I got my first book of 80,000 words neatly formatted in one Word document, I thought, why not hit the publish button and become an author, like now?
 Then, I’ll see what happens.

-Lesson learned: A poor product will always attract criticism, bad publicity and drive customers away in droves, so never rush to publish, and be in a hurry to become known as a very bad author.
+Lesson learned: A poor product will always attract criticism, bad publicity and drive customers away in droves.
+So never rush into the publishing process and be in a hurry to become known as a very bad author.